 Slovenia's Kosi airlifted off downhill course after crash

-BORMIO, Italy (AP) — Slovenian skier Klemen Kosi has been airlifted by helicopter to a local hospital after crashing in a World Cup downhill.
+BORMIO, Italy (AP) — Slovenian skier Klemen Kosi has been airlifted by helicopter to a local hospital with suspected facial trauma after crashing in a World Cup downhill.

 His skis dislodged from his bindings and flew into the air as he hit the nets.